Getting started: your first SquidStd host

 How it works

-SquidStdBootstrap is the composition root: it builds the container, registers the core services, loads the
+SquidStdBootstrap is the composition root: it builds the container, registers the configuration core, loads